An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Mimicking human behavior.

-Contact Calling
+Contact Calls

 Contact calling involves a bird calling out with a squawk to locate its flock members.
 According to the Proceedings of the Royal Society, birds can have dialects in their contact calls.